top of page

 Fine Fleece - Natural Colors

 We raise healthy and happy Shetlands who enjoy ear rubs and grow soft fleeces in a variety of colors: browns, tans, grays, black and white.
+My favorite farm "chore" is to pet and admire their fleeces!

 Learn more about this heritage breed and wool at the